-Assessment Description Qualification n Training and Learning Results Autonomous problem solving Students must solve independently, and periodically submit problems or exercises formulated by the faculty member.
+Assessment 1.03000 Description Qualification n Training and Learning Results Autonomous problem solving Students must solve independently, and periodically submit problems or exercises formulated by the faculty member.
 The results and the procedure followed in the execution will be evaluated.
 According to current legislation, the final grade will be numeric and between 0 and 10.
 10 B3 C4 D2 D10 Objective questions exam The purpose of these tests, which will be carried out in the date of the official announcement of examinations, is to assess the level of theoretical knowledge acquired by students in classroom sessions.
 Written tests are multiple choices, multiple responses, in which students can achieve a numerical score between 0 and 10, according to current legislation.
 40 B3 C4 D10 Problem and/or exercise solving The evaluation of the knowledge gained by students in seminars will be through a written exam, in the official announcement of examinations, in which the student must solve 4 or 5 problems related to the subject under study.
 The exam will be graded according to the current legislation, with a numerical final grade between 0 and 10.
-40 B3 C4 D2 D10 Practices report After each laboratory session, the student should answer an oral question or prepare a detailed report including aspects such as objective and theoretical foundations, procedure followed, materials used, results and interpretation.
-The aspects considered in the evaluation are the content of the report, the understanding of the work done, the ability of summarising, quality of presentation, and the personal contribution.
-The final score, between 0 and 10, will be the average of the marks obtained in the various reports made and/or writing or oral test that could be done for each practice.
-C4 D17
+40 B3 C4 D2 D10 Report of practices, practicum and external practices 10 C4 D17